MoAtefAmer/MoAtefAmer/README.md

 ### Hi there 👋
+I'm a Full-stack software engineer with 2+ year of experience.
+Worked for small startups and mid-sized companies with small ,medium and large teams on muliple projects and had different active roles in all of them.

+🔭 Currently working at NuqtahNFT on this amazing product https://nuqtah.io/

+Very interested in Blockchain and Web3 and learning new things each day 🌱

+📫 How to reach me:

+Check out my LinkedIn https://www.linkedin.com/in/mohamedatefamer/

 <!--
 **MoAtefAmer/MoAtefAmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.